Metro East

-Metro East is a region in southern Illinois that contains eastern and northern suburbs and exurbs of St. Louis, Missouri, United States.
-It encompasses five Southern Illinois counties (and parts of three others) in the St. Louis Metropolitan Statistical Area.
-The region's most populated city is Belleville, with 45,000 residents.
-The Metro East is the second largest urban area in Illinois after the Chicago metropolitan area and, as of the 2000 census, the population of the Metro East statistical area was 599,845 residents, a figure that had risen to above 700,000 in 2010.
-The significant growth in the Metro East is mainly due to people in smaller outlying towns in Illinois moving to the area for better economic/job opportunities.
+The Metro East is an urban area in Southern Illinois, United States that contains the eastern and northern urban, suburban, and exurban areas on the Mississippi River in Greater St. Louis.
+It encompasses eight Illinois counties and constitutes the second-most populous metropolitan area in Illinois.

+A historically significant region, the area included the mound building native culture of Cahokia, and the later French settlements of the Illinois Country.
+It also includes the fertile lands of the riparian American Bottom.
+The region has almost 700,000 residents and its most populated city is Belleville, with 42,404 residents.
+The area hosts several colleges and universities, with Southern Illinois University Edwardsville as the largest.
+Also located in Metro East is the Scott Air Force Base.

 Geography

-The Metro East is a loose collection of small and mid-sized cities sitting along the American Bottom and the bluffs of the Mississippi River.
-According to the U.S. Census Bureau, the five counties of the region have a total area of 6,974 km2 (2,692 mi2).
+The Metro East is an Illinois county-based collection of small and mid-sized cities sitting along the American Bottom and the bluffs of the Mississippi River.
+According to the U.S. Census Bureau, the eight counties of the region have a total area of 6,974 km2 (2,692 mi2).
 6,787 km2 (2,620 mi2) of it is land and 186 km2 (71 mi2) of it (2.74%) is water.